Alan-Turing13/Alan-Turing13/README.md

 I picked up coding post-pandemic and it very quickly became part of me.
 I love both the problem-solving and the patience it teaches.

-Currently enrolled on NorthCoders’ Java Development course, I have already upskilled significantly through extensive pair-programming and test-driven development.
+Recently graduated from NorthCoders’ Java Development course, I have already upskilled significantly through extensive pair-programming and test-driven development.

 I’m experienced in full-stack development with both Java and Python, using Spring Framework and Django respectively.